 Scoring and Advancing during Online Rounds

-After each section of competition in the Online Rounds, the highest scorers from all rooms in the section will advance to the next online round.
+After each section of competition in Online Rounds #1 and #2, the highest scorers from across all rooms in the section will be identified and will advance to the next online round.
 Coder advancement in all rounds is determined by comparing the total point values from all three phases of the round for each coder.
-In order to advance, a coder must finish each round with a positive (i.e., greater than zero) point total.
+In order to advance, a coder must finish each round with a positive (i.e., greater-than-zero) point total.
 The structure of the online rounds is as follows:

 Each online and onsite round of competition (including the Qualification Rounds) consists of three phases: Coding Phase, Challenge Phase, and System Testing Phase.
 (Note: The format of these competition rounds is similar to the format of TopCoder Single Round Matches.
-The rules in place for Single Round Matches as of March 29, 2007 will also apply to the online and onsite rounds of the TCO, with the exception of the Unused Code Rule during the onsite rounds.)
+The rules in place for Single Round Matches as of September 7, 2006 will also apply to the online and onsite rounds of the TCCC, with the exception of the Unused Code Rule during the onsite rounds.)

-TopCoder will also provide ground transportation to and from McCarran International Airport in Las Vegas, as well as hotel accommodations and certain meals for each contestant.
+TopCoder will also provide ground transportation to and from the San Diego airport, as well as hotel accommodations and certain meals for each contestant.
 All other expenses are the responsibility of the contestant.
-TopCoder will not provide travel or lodging accommodations for competitor guests at the 2007 TCO.
+TopCoder will not provide travel or lodging accommodations for competitor guests at the 2006 TCCC.

 The Semifinal Round will consist of three (3) rooms of sixteen (16) coders each.
 The two (2) highest scorers in each room will advance to the Championship Round.
 The next four (4) highest scorers in each room will participate in one (1) Wildcard Round.
 The two (2) highest scorers of the Wildcard Round will also advance to the Championship Round.